-The United Ink Summer Vibe Tattoo Festival – Experience tattoo culture with a new and totally unique experience.
+The United Ink No Limits Tattoo Show – Experience tattoo culture with a new and totally unique experience.
 United Ink is unlike any other tattoo convention you’ve seen before.
-Completely open to the public, the convention is the perfect day for the whole family with entertainment like magicians and suspension shows, games, contests, live tattooing and piercing, an artist lounge, art exhibits, and too much to list!
-Visit the Miss United Ink Pageant to judge the hottest next tattoo cover girl model to be featured in Rebel Ink Magazine.
+Completely open to the public, the convention is a perfect day for tattoo enthusiasts with entertainment like magicians and suspension shows, games, contests, live tattooing and piercing, an artist lounge, art exhibits, and so much moret!
+Visit the Miss United Ink Pageant meet the hottest next tattoo cover girl model to be featured in Rebel Ink Magazine.

 Don’t miss our special tattoo reality show celebrities!
-Scheduled to appear: Big Gus – Tattoo Nightmares, Ink Masters: Halo, Jim Frances, Kyle Dunbar, Sara Miller, Lydia Bruno, and Tattoo Rescue’s Bella Arte Tattoo Co.
+Scheduled to appear(subject to change without notice): Big Gus – Tattoo Nightmares, Ink Masters: Halo, Jim Frances, Kyle Dunbar, Sara Miller, Lydia Bruno, and Tattoo Rescue’s Bella Arte Tattoo Co.

 Buy tickets: http://www.newyorktattooshow.com/buy-tickets/

 For Celebrity and Media Inquiries – Contact Jackie@newyorktattooshow.com